Createdd/Writing/articles/VotingApp.md

 The next step is to authenticate locally.
 There is actually not much to it, since we have already set up the environment.

+- first, update your user schema for local (defining email and password)
+- add the bcrypt package for securing passwords
+- then I define the routes (this process always clarifies what I actually want to implement)
+- make sure to differentiate between signup and login!
+-